 If you have a disability and need a reasonable accommodation to allow you to serve, the court will try to provide the services or auxiliary aids that you need.
+There are speakers in the courtroom and the jury box.
+Assisted listening devices are available to assist those who are hearing impaired.
 Any access questions or requests for assistance can be conveyed to the Jury Administrator or judge.

 13. Who else will be in the courtroom?

 A number of people will be in the courtroom in addition to the judge and jury.
 The list below explains who they are and what they may be doing.

 Plaintiff - In a civil case, the plaintiff is the party who initiates the lawsuit by bringing the case to court.

 Defendant - In a civil matter, the defendant is the party who is being sued.
 In a criminal case, the defendant is a person who has been charged with a crime.